fhswf/tagflip-backend/src/app/services/corpusImporter/importers/brat/README.md

-# Importing BRAT Standoff Format
+# Notes on Importer for BRAT Standoff Format

 BRAT Rapid Annotation Tool offers a quite complex file format for their Annotation configuration and their Annotation data.
 Parsing this format